cheekiiboom/frankrbot/README.md

 This bot is a node js application which can read and write Twitch chat messages.
 frankrbot utilizes word APIs to analyze messages and send responses
-#### Current behaviour: convert some words in chat messages to their antonyms and find emojis related to the message

 ## Installation
 After downloading and extracting the zip files,